fwillascheck/vim-tabline-bufferline/README.md

 noremap <Esc>Oc <Cmd>bnext<CR>
 ```

-Edit the following lines to adjust the colors/highlight of the tabline.
+Edit the following lines to adjust the highlight of the tabline.

 ```vim
 " use normal background color for tabline